CallejaGit/ColorGame/README.md

 ![Colour Game Demo Pic](screenshot/DemoEasy.png "Color Game!")

-### Concepts used
+### Learning Goals

+I was trying to learn basic CSS, JS, HTML concepts and I attempt to recreate a project used in a web development course.
+This project used concepts such as;

-* CSS styli
+* CSS styling
 * DOM manipulation
 * Event handling

-#### Notes

-* This was made to test my understanding of JS, CSS, HTML.
-This project idea was from a web development bootcamp.